OwnGoalStudio/XXTouchElite/docs/lua-manual/thread.md

 #### Parameters and Return Values

 - timeout_seconds
-  - *Real number type*, the timeout period to wait, after which it will return.
+  - *float*, the timeout period to wait, after which it will return.
 Unit: seconds
 - task_id
   - *integer*, the **task_id** returned when the task was previously dispatched